 Read also about Doing data on AWS - overview here: How To Use Amazon Athena Views Within Tableau In 3 Simple Steps .

-If you liked it, you should read: Listening EMR events with AWS Lambda AWS Lambda - does it fit in with data processing ?
+If you liked it, you should read: AWS Kinesis Firehose, event time and batch layer Listening EMR events with AWS Lambda AWS Lambda - does it fit in with data processing ?